dokiem/Operationalizing-Machine-Learning/README.md

 7. Create and publish a pipeline

-We create a pipeline to train the csv data and see the result of trainning progressing
+We create a pipeline to train the data and see the trainning progressing

 <img align="center" width="700" height="300" src="https://github.com/dokiem/Operationalizing-Machine-Learning/blob/main/images/9.1.png">